derUli/is_proxy/README.md

 After the installation procedure u can use the global function is_proxy() which returns a boolean.

+**Please note:**

-Please note: Anonymous proxies can not be detected by the function
+Anonymous proxies can not be detected by the function.